-Taylor Swift hit with $3K in fines from NYC Sanitation Department: Report
+Taylor Swift hit with $3K in fines from NYC sanitation department: report

-Taylor Swift and the New York City Sanitation Department have some bad blood.
+(KTLA) – Taylor Swift and the New York City Department of Sanitation appear to have some bad blood.

-The “Blank Space” singer is facing over $3,000 in fines, for not properly disposing trash outside of her New York City apartment, according to the New York Post.
+The “Blank Space” singer is reportedly facing over $3,000 in fines for not properly disposing of trash outside of her New York City apartment, according to the New York Post.

-The outlet combed through city records, which showed Swift has racked up 32 tickets for not keeping the sidewalks in front of her Tribeca home clean.
+The outlet cited city records, which reportedly showed Swift has racked up 32 tickets for not keeping the sidewalks in front of her Tribeca home clean.

 According to the fines, the garbage included “piles of newspapers, bottles and cardboard; napkins and wrappers; and ‘scattered ashtray contents’ and a cigarette carton.”